 I think it does suggest a very close race.

-Everything now is reporting that I'm seeing the secretary, but it's all within the margin of error, and as you said, there has been a systematic bias in the exit polls to the Democrats for a number of years.
+And as you said, there has been a systematic bias in the exit polls to the Democrats for a number of years.

-That's not to say the Secretary didn't win or Donald Trump didn't win, but at this point it's too close to call.
+That's not to say the Secretary didn't win or Donald Trump didn't win, but at this point, it's too close to call.

-But if Trump does get Arizona, Georgia, Iowa, North Carolina, and Ohio, he's this is a game on.
+But if Trump does get Arizona, Georgia, Iowa, North Carolina, and Ohio, this is a game on.

-I never said it isn't game game on.
+I never said it isn't game on.

-I'm just saying at this point it's too close to call.
+I'm just saying at this point, it's too close to call.

 Yeah.